-Elk behavior in regards to predators is largely affected by the environment, specifically predator density and availability.
-In areas with a low number of predators or where they are scarce, elks will have few encounters with them but may still display signs of predator-avoidance such as increased wariness when exposed to potential danger.
+Elk behavior in regard to predators is largely affected by the environment, specifically predator density, and availability.
+In areas with a low number of predators or where they are scarce, elks will have few encounters with them but may still display signs of predator avoidance such as increased wariness when exposed to potential danger.

 Furthermore, these animals will also take measures to protect themselves from predation like fleeing or grouping together for protection.

 When it comes to elk’s interaction with their predators, there are several strategies that can be observed.